newtonproject/NEPs/README.md

 Author: NTTF (Newton Tokenizing Task Force)

-Status: Draft `> remove this before merge approval`
+Newton Evolution Proposals (NEPs) describe Proposals for the Newton Project including *Economic Model*, *Personnel*, *Technical*, *Community Governance* and *Business*.

-Newton Evolution Proposals (NEPs) describe Proposals for the Newton Project.
+We welcome anyone with suggestions related to Newton Project to compile a NEP.

 **Contents**